Last updated on June 28, 2022

 Can I Move Content from My Sandbox to My Published Course?

 Yes!
 Many instructors choose to build their course in a Sandbox then copy the content into their published course shell when it is ready.
 One benefit of this method is that the Sandbox can then serve as a backup course with copies of all content.
-Please refer to the Course Copy Guide for more information.
+Please refer to the Copy a Canvas Course into the New Semester guide for more information.

 How Can I Get a Sandbox?